-Work with TFP Dirt Crew to celebrate the gardens and gardeners in the city by the winter of 2018.
-Done! - have worked with gardeners, schools, and the farmers market to establish a large Farm Festival in partnership with North Shore Community College for the spring.
+Done! - We worked with gardeners, schools, and farmers to establish a city Farm Festival in partnership with North Shore Community College for the spring.
 Seedlings, a Farmers Market, and information about the food system will be shared.

 Explore what it would take to transition Garden Coordinator position to the City by the spring of 2019.

 Have conversations with the city about the possibility and what it would take to make this happen by the winter of 2019.

 Done!
 While there will be no Garden Coordinator position in the city, we have secured volunteer leadership at each garden site.

 Our goal is to build a win-win local and healthy food system that encourages small business development, economic growth and affordable local food/ healthy options for Lynn residents.